 We work closely with some of the area’s most renowned corporations such as Kohler Co., Bemis, Sargento and Johnsonville, among others, to secure critically important internships.
 Of course, internships are a great path to fulltime careers.

-“We are well-connected with employers, and we have excellent relationships with successful alumni who are now in position to hire,” says Jess Lambrecht, director of career development.
+“We are well-connected with employers, and we have excellent relationships with successful alumni who are now in position to hire,” says Jess Lambrecht, director of career readiness and professional development.
 “We connect them with our current students.”

 Here at Lakeland, we have full-time career development professionals who are well-trained and focused on helping you find meaningful internships and, upon graduation, fulltime careers in your field of study.

 A significant benefit of a Lakeland education is that our relationship with you will be personal and ongoing.
 The services our office provide include:

 To make the best transition from college to a career, start planning early.
 A visit to the Career Readiness and Professional Development Office as a freshman is a useful first step.
 If you start college with career possibilities in mind, we can set up informational interviews with practitioners in your areas of interest.
 As a result, you can make the best class selection decisions throughout your years at Lakeland University.